fylobc/fylobc.github.io/_parts/Part_0.md

 title: "1.
 Into Friedland"
 ---

 “They used to invite me to give lectures at their headquarters all the time,” Professor Ervin said.
-“Google, Amazon, Apple...
-But I started feeling more and more uncomfortable and stopped going, so they stopped inviting me.”
+“Google, Amazon, Apple.
+But I started feeling uncomfortable and stopped going, so they stopped inviting me.”

 “Why did you find it uncomfortable?”
 Lisa asked.
 “Was the attention too much?”